DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 #### July 23, 2021

-The DCP has added its first managed access project.
+The HCA Data Portal has added its first managed access project.

-Contributor-generated cell-by-gene count matrices and associated non-personally identifiable metadata are now available to the whole HCA community from within the DCP.
+Contributor-generated cell-by-gene count matrices and associated non-personally identifiable metadata are now available to the whole HCA community from within the HCA Data Portal.

-Additionally, DCP now has the first project data from the [HCA Seed Networks](https://chanzuckerberg.com/science/programs-resources/single-cell-biology/seednetworks/), which are further developing the Human Cell Atlas by combining the expertise of experimental scientists, software engineers, and physicians.
+Additionally, the HCA Data Portal now has the first project data from the [HCA Seed Networks](https://chanzuckerberg.com/science/programs-resources/single-cell-biology/seednetworks/), which are further developing the Human Cell Atlas by combining the expertise of experimental scientists, software engineers, and physicians.